Do you feel drained, both mentally and physically? Do you feel cynical and even irritable about work and performance? You’re not alone.

 Preventing burnout and recovering from chronic stress is a lengthy process.
 Be patient with yourself and use this as an opportunity to adjust your current lifestyle for the better.

-If you find that you’re unable to cope by yourself, reach out to any of our mental health experts for support over the DA app.
+If you find that you’re unable to cope by yourself, reach out to any of our mental health experts for online consultations over the DA app.
+Let our dedicated team of doctors render you support and help you overcome any challenges that you may be facing.